aldehir/ut2/README.md

 ## Build

-The build command simplifies the build process by isolating the package definitions into its own ini.
+The build command simplifies the build process by isolating the package definitions into a separate ini.

+**The UCC compiler only works on Windows.**

 ```
 $ ut2u build -h